pixelhandler/vagrant-dev-env/www/README.md

 3. First, writing [tests][chaibdd] to describe the expected behaviors which fail
 4. Next, writing application code which passes the tests
 5. The result: a program that [scores a game of bowling][scoringbasics], and better BDD skills

+Inspired my Robert Martin's 'Bowling Game Kata' (a programmer's exercise) I followed Uncle Bob's presentation of the test-driven development exercise to write a program that scores a bowling game and documented the code written in JavaScript.
+This tutorial content is not my own but rather an exercise of making the Bowling Game Kata my own practice, so I've borrowed the kata from Uncle Bob along with his class diagrams and ten-pin bowling graphic.
+The headings in this tutorial from the 'Quick Design Session' through the 'Fifth Test' make up the essence of Uncle Bob's presentation.
+Thank you [Uncle Bob][unclebob] for putting together an excellent exercise!

 Note: The code examples in this tutorial will use `git diff` style indicators, lines with the first character `+`/`-` show an action to add(+) or remove(-) a line of code.